QBI-Software/NEURON-tutorial/lessons/complex.md

 ### Preliminary setup

 1. Launch a fresh version of NEURON via `nrngui`
-1. If you haven't already done so, download the [datafile] to your working directory
+1. If you haven't already done so, download the [datafile] to your working directory.
+(Save the link as a file with the suffix .asc: eg reconstruction.asc)

 ### STEP 1: Importing the cell data